Event Based Schedules give you the ability to run any already existing schedule (enabled or disabled) or a Custom Task when an event occurs.

 Choose from:

-this will display a list of existing schedules in ATRS for you to choose from.
+New Reports, this will Display a screen where you can create a new reports schedule.- this will display a list of existing schedules in ATRS for you to choose from.

-Select this option if no schedules are to be ran if the conditions are met and only Customs Actions will be used.
+- Select this option if no schedules are to be ran if the conditions are met and only Customs Actions will be used.

 Selecting Existing Schedules will present the following screen